-An Animal Behavioural Specialist studies a variety of animals, noting their behaviour in different environments and how their behaviour may change depending on environment, hormonal changes, physical and mental changes, and many other factors.
-There are many sub-types of Animal Behavioural Specialists, spanning many areas of Behaviour sciences.
-Each sub-type focuses on its own set of criteria for study, often lending aid to other sub-types as well.
+An animal behavioural specialist studies a variety of animals, noting their behaviour in different environments and how their behaviour may change depending on the environment, hormonal changes, physical and mental changes, and many other factors.
+There are many sub-types of animal behavioural specialists, spanning many areas of behaviour sciences, and each sub-type focuses on its own set of criteria for study.

 What does an Animal Behavioural Specialist do?

-An Animal Behaviour Specialist's duties can include caring for animals in a zoo, shelter, or lab, diagnosing behavioural problems of family pets, rehabilitating rescued dogs, cats, or horses, and aiding in scientific research.
-Some of the behavioural problems that may be diagnosed are: Separation Anxiety Disorder (a common disorder for abandoned pets), dominance, aggression (found in many dogs that are rehabilitated after being seized from fighting rings), fear (often found in abuse cases), bucking (commonly caused by back pain), head tossing, and spraying (territorial marking commonly found in multi-cat homes).
+An animal behavioural specialist's duties can include caring for animals in a zoo, shelter, or lab, diagnosing behavioural problems of family pets, rehabilitating rescued dogs, cats, or horses, and aiding in scientific research.
+Some of the behavioural problems that may be diagnosed are: separation anxiety disorder (a common disorder for abandoned pets), dominance, aggression (found in many dogs that are rehabilitated after being seized from fighting rings), fear (often found in abuse cases), bucking (commonly caused by back pain), head tossing, and spraying (territorial marking commonly found in multi-cat homes).

-Some Animal Behaviour Specialists focus on the evolution of animal behaviour over a period of time based on their environment.
+Some animal behaviour specialists focus on the evolution of animal behaviour over a period of time based on their environment.
 For example, they may study how a wild horse's behaviour changes after being brought into a domestic setting.
-There is truly no one specific career path in this field, but Animal Behaviour Specialists usually fall into a few sub-categories as described below:
+There is truly no one specific career path in this field, but animal behavioural specialists usually fall into a few sub-categories as described below:

-Ecology - the study of how an animal adapts to their environment, much like a specialist in Ethology would.
-Through time based observation they note how and why an animal's behaviour changes, and what helps the animal to survive in the environment it is placed in.
+- the study of how an animal adapts to their environment, much like a specialist in ethology would.
+Through time-based observation, they note how and why an animal's behaviour changes, and what helps the animal to survive in the environment it is placed in.

 Obtaining a certificate from a private training program will give you hands-on experience and education working with cats and dogs.
-These programs are usually not accredited, but they will get you started in a career as a dog or cat trainer who can help owners with their pets.
+These programs are usually not accredited, but they will get you started in a career as a cat or dog trainer who can help owners with their pets.

 An associate's degree (usually a two-year program) in animal training or zoo keeping will train students in almost any animal field, including animal behaviour.
 You will learn basic training and behaviour concepts that could apply to all animals.

-Some jobs in animal behaviour require only a Bachelor of Arts or a Bachelor of Science degree; however, most of the career fields in animal behaviour require advanced degrees, such as a Master's degree or a PHD or DVM.
+Some jobs in animal behaviour require only a bachelor of arts or a bachelor of science degree; however, most of the career fields in animal behaviour require advanced degrees, such as a master's degree, a PHD or a Doctorate in Veterinary Medicine.

 What is the workplace of an Animal Behavioural Specialist like?

-Other areas include researchers that study through the afore-mentioned marine stations on the ocean.
-These behaviour specialists study the effects of many factors on the marine life, taking note of disease, feeding patterns, and mating patterns of several species of marine life.
+Other areas include researchers that study through the aforementioned marine stations on the ocean.
+These behavioural specialists study the effects of many factors on marine life, taking note of disease, feeding patterns, and mating patterns of several species of marine life.

-A growing number of animal behaviourists work in government laboratories or in private business.
-These jobs involve health-related research, such as a drug company conducting research on the behavioural effects of new drugs on animals, or examining the links between animal behaviour and disease.
+A growing number of animal behaviourists work in government laboratories or in private businesses.
+These jobs involve health-related research, such as a drug company conducting research on the behavioural effects of new drugs on animals or examining the links between animal behaviour and disease.